nrllhud27-wq/chocolate-profitability-analysis/docs/TECHNICAL_DOCUMENTATION.md

 | Stores | 100 across 6 countries, 4 store types |
 | Average discount rate | 5.62% |

-All 200 SKUs and 100 stores had transaction activity within the period — no rationalization decision is based on missing/zero-activity data.
+All 200 SKUs and 100 stores had transaction activity within the period (meaning no rationalization decision is based on missing/zero-activity data).

 ## 11. Data Dictionary